Clinical Research FAQs

 Do participants in clinical research studies pay for everything out of pocket?

 It’s important to know that clinical research studies can be funded from a variety of sources.
 Often times, insurance companies may fund all or part of treatment during a trial.
 In addition, certain trial organizers may provide funding, or there may be other private or public programs available to assist you.
-At Comprehensive Cancer Centers of Nevada, patients who participate in clinical research studies do so at no cost to them for the treatment and tests.
+At Comprehensive Cancer Centers, patients who participate in clinical research studies do so at no cost to them for the treatment and tests.

 Are clinical research studies only available for patients who are out of other treatment options?